David-TheAnalyst/Cryptocurrency-Market-Trend-Sentiment-Analysis/README.md

 I utilized a suite of SQL's powerful aggregate functions (e.g., AVG, COUNT), grouping capabilities (GROUP BY), and filtering clauses (WHERE) to uncover hidden patterns and trends across numerous key dimensions.

 I formulated and directly validated critical business hypotheses through the construction of complex, multi-layered SQL queries.
-This iterative process allowed for rapid testing of assumptions and the extraction of deeper, more nuanced insights into attrition drivers.
+This iterative process allowed for rapid testing of assumptions and the extraction of deeper, more nuanced insights into  market drivers.

 <div align="center">
   <img src="https://github.com/David-TheAnalyst/IBM-Employee-Attrition-Analysis-A-SQL-Data-Insight-Project/blob/main/Insight%208%20(2).png" alt="Flowpal Sales Dashboard Additional View" width="500" height="auto">